 3) Introverts can make a difference too

 I never defined myself as an introvert until I realized I was different than others, especially as a mom.
-Unlike my mom friends who were always going out with their kids to play groups, music classes and other social activities, I was content with staying home for days in my pajamas.
+Unlike my mom friends who were always going out with their kids to playgroups, music classes and other social activities, I was content with staying home for days in my pajamas.
 I would occasionally have the urge to go out and hang out with friends, but once was usually enough.
 Soon I’ll be back in my safe haven aka home for another 4-5 days without a problem.
-My favorite past time activities are reading, writing, photography and yoga and I can do all these things at or around my home, at my own pace.
+My favorite pastime activities are reading, writing, photography and yoga.
+And I can do all these things at or around my home, at my own pace.

 I’m also pretty shy, although you may never know this when you meet me in person.
 I dislike small talk and meaningless gatherings.
 I’d rather be at home reading a good book than to create another shallow relationship and network for opportunities.
 I love honest and genuine conversations but once I find that it’s going nowhere, I can become that awkward silent person.

 All these qualities seem to go against what bloggers and “influencers” do- and at times I feel like I’m not cut out to do this for a living.
 Most successful content creators are charming, good-looking, showy, and love the attention they get from their audience.
 I, on the other hand, cringe at the attention.
 So how am I doing this for a living?